Dan Forest: 2020 North Carolina gubernatorial election

 In January 2019, Forest announced the formation of an exploratory committee to run for governor to challenge incumbent Democratic governor Roy Cooper in 2020.
 At the outset, Representative Mark Meadows, Chair of the House Freedom Caucus, indicated his support for Forest.
 In August 2019, Forest formally launched his campaign.
 In announcing his run, Forest denounced "socialism" and highlighted his strongly anti-abortion views.
 During his campaign, Forest also called for an expanded state-funded school voucher program for which all North Carolinians, irrespective of income, would be eligible, making this proposal a centerpiece of his campaign.

 In the Republican primary election in March 2020, Forest won the party's nomination, defeating state Representative Holly Grange of New Hanover by a broad margin.

 Although the race for governor in North Carolina occurred in an important swing state, attention to the campaign was largely overshadowed by the 2020 coronavirus (COVID-19) pandemic.
 In late March 2020, Cooper issued a stay-at-home directive and ordered the temporary closure of nonessential businesses to control the spread of the virus, beginning a phased, multi-step reopening in early May 2020 tied to benchmarks.
 By contrast, Forest suggested that the dangers of the virus to most Americans had been exaggerated and echoed "Liberate" protesters.
 Forest incorrectly claimed that influenza had killed more North Carolinians in 2020 than the coronavirus.
 In September 2020, Forest said that, if elected, he would immediately reopen all K-12 public schools for in-person learning.
 When asked whether K-12 students returning to school should wear masks, Forest said, "I don't think so, I don't think there's any science that backs that up.
 That's my personal opinion."

 In April 2020, the Forest campaign said it had given nearly $200,000 from the gubernatorial campaign fund for COVID-19 economic assistance in North Carolina.
 Forest also asserted that COVID-19-related restrictions were being used by "the left" to hurt the church.
 During the pandemic, Forest met in close contact with others without wearing a face mask, in contravention of social distancing guidelines; he dismissed criticism as "ludicrous" and "stupid leftist talk."

-On November 3, 2020, Cooper defeated Forest by 4.51%, a broad margin, in the general election.
+On November 3, 2020, Cooper defeated Forest 52% to 47%, in the general election.

 Following his loss, Forest had been mentioned as a potential candidate for the 2022 North Carolina Senate race to fill the seat then held by Senator Richard Burr, who did not seek re-election.